tsenovilla/pyreptasks/README.md

 Developing
 ==========

-If you want to contribute, to ensure that you have all the needed dependencies installed in your local environment, install the requirements described in others/requirements.txt.
+If you want to contribute, to ensure that you have all the needed dependencies installed in your local environment, install the requirements described in requirements.txt.
 To do so, you can download the file or just copy it into a "requirements.txt" file then do

 % pip install -r requirements.txt